No breach of duty protecting NHS worker from Covid-19 - Mar 2022

 - Settling a defence to a claim brought under the Fatal Accidents Act involving a cerebral abscess and complex cardiovascular history.

-- Represented the family in an inquest touching the death of a man who died in hospital following a paracetamol overdose.
+- Represented a clinician in an inquest touching the death of a woman who died from a missed cancer diagnosis.

 - Represented a GP in an inquest touching the death of a young woman in hospital.